akhilesh360/Fintech-ETL-Datapipeline/README.md

 - **ETL Logs:** Stepwise reporting of data ingestion and transformation
 - **Warehouse Tables:** Analytics-ready schemas for reporting
   <img width="887" height="457" alt="Screenshot 2025-09-14 at 3 16 49 PM" src="https://github.com/user-attachments/assets/d06edac7-98ea-4c48-884f-d6d1c3135093" />

-## How to Contribute

-1. Fork the repo and create a feature branch
-2. Follow modular code structure and comment clearly
-3. Submit a pull request with a description of your changes

-## Acknowledgements

-Inspired by best practices in fintech analytics and open-source data engineering.

 ---